lmcarreiro/ui5ts/README.md

 import UIComponent  from "sap/ui/core/UIComponent";
 import models       from "typescript/example/ui5app/model/models";

-namespace typescript.example.ui5app
-{
 @UI5("typescript.example.ui5app.Component")
-    export class Component extends UIComponent
+export default class Component extends UIComponent
 {
     public static metadata: any = {
         manifest : "json"
     };

     public init(): void {
         // set the device model
         this.setModel(models.createDeviceModel(), "device");
         // call the base component's init function and create the App view super.init();
         // create the views based on the url/hash this.getRouter().initialize();
     }
 }
-}

-export default typescript.example.ui5app.Component;
 ```

 #### Don't forget

  - You need to decorate your class with `@UI5("your.full.namespace.ClassName")`, this decorator parameter will be passed to `BaseClass.extend("your.full.namespace.ClassName", { ... });` call at runtime.
- - You need to export your class as default export at the end of the file: `export default your.full.namespace.ClassName;`
+ - You need to export your class as default export.
  - If your class has the ui5 metadata object, define it as `static`
  - The paths in the `import` statements must be the same as it would be if you were using `sap.ui.define()` function.
 The TypeScript compiler will generate an AMD module with a `define()` call with these paths, and the `define()` function that **ui5ts** overrides will call the real `sap.ui.define()` function.
 This is the way that **ui5ts** works.
  - If `your/app/namespace/is/too/big`, you don't need to have all this levels of directories in your physical project structure, you can create a virtual mapping using the `tsconfig.json` configuration option `paths` (see it in the common problems bellow).